isakwi/Kandidatarbete/qnas/README.md

 Important: name root folder and package folder same: so that we download QnAS and import QnAS, it was a little confusing with my test package.

-Also need to learn how to update packages on PyPi